egberts/easy-admin/490-net-ssh/README.OpenSSH.hardening.md

 2. Public Key restriction (against outbound ssh client)

-For file-permission restriction against binary file, we can run:
+For file-permission restriction against a binary file, we can run:

     chmod 0700 /usr/bin/ssh
     chgrp root /usr/bin/ssh

-And naively let only root use 'ssh client', which is rare; End-user may have no business using this host as a SSH jump-point.
+then naively let only root use 'ssh client', which is rare; End-user may have no business using this host as an SSH jump-point.

 Or we can run: